the SOMBER ruins of a fallen ideology

 The battle is remembered by the Pametnik Shipka, an austere stone monument from the 30s, and a few kilometres down a detour route we’ll find ourselves in front of what is arguably the most famous landmark in Bulgaria and a holy grail for every architecture-and-communism geek out there: Pametnik Buzludzha, the impressive Monument House of the Bulgarian Communist Party built on Buzludzha Peak by the Bulgarian communist government to commemorate the events of 1891, when a group of socialists led by Dimitar Blagoev assembled secretly in the area to form an organised socialist movement that led to the founding of the Bulgarian Social Democratic Party, a forerunner of the Bulgarian Communist Party.

-After having spent the right amount of time at Buzludzha and paid our respect to the history it represent, we’ll drive further south to the small town of Kalofer, home to yet another monumental memorial dedicated to the national hero, poet and revolutionary Hristo Botev, who died in the aftermath of the 1876 uprising against the Ottoman Empire.
+After having spent the right amount of time at Buzludzha and paid our respect to the history it represents, we’ll drive further south to the small town of Kalofer, home to yet another monumental memorial dedicated to the national hero, poet and revolutionary Hristo Botev, who died in the aftermath of the 1876 uprising against the Ottoman Empire.

 In the late afternoon we’ll eventually reach Plovdiv, an extremely pretty southern metropolis and the notorious home to Stolipinovo, the second-largest gypsy neighbourhood in Eastern Europe after Shutka in Macedonia, which we’ll tour together with local human rights activists before heading to our hotel for the night.